Arts and Crafts Fair 2026

 Parking

-Parking is limited and we will be enforcing strict requirements.
-During setup, you may park along the sides or rear of the Common, but you must move your vehicle after you are through unloading.
-Artisan parking is located along Osgood Street, or in the Town Hall Lot located off Riverbank Terrace.
-You must move your vehicle or we will ask you to remove it, resulting in a waste of time and potential loss of activity.
-We want you to be successful so be sure to follow this rule!
-If you need a ride back and forth to your car, we are happy to help.
+Parking is limited.
+In the morning, you can park along the sides of the Common, but you must move your vehicle after you are through unloading.
+Artisan parking is available at the back lot of the Common along Route 13 or on one of the smaller streets nearby and behind Town Hall.
+If you need a ride back and forth to your car we will be happy to help.
 If you need someone to watch over your booth while you are gone, we will help.
-There is no vendor parking along the sidewalks on Route 119 or Route 13 sides of the Common or at any of the churches.
-Please keep Brookline Street and the lot to the back of the Common available for visitors!
+There is no parking along the sidewalk on the Route 119 or Route 13 sides of the Common or at any of the churches.
+Keep Brookline Street available for visitors!

 Security

-You are responsible for your own belongings, however, we will be hiring overnight security for Saturday night only.
+Although you will still be responsible for your own belongings, we will be hiring overnight security for Saturday night.
+Be sure your things are secure.

 Weather